klia22/desert-well/README.md

 Only the bits that survive this intersection need further scrutiny.

-## SIMD Acceleration
+## SIMD Acceleration (i don't even know, but i used ai to generate this)

-All the 4096‑bit mask operations are implemented with AVX2 SIMD intrinsics.
+All the 4096‑bit mask operations are implemented with AVX2 SIMD.
 A 4096‑bit mask is stored as 16 × 256‑bit registers (`__m256i`).
-We implemented a bit‑permutation function (`xorPermute1024AVX2`) that reorders the bits within a row according to the low‑10 value of the seed.
-This permutation uses a series of masked swaps and full‑register permutes (`_mm256_permute4x64_epi64`) to rearrange bits without scalar loops.
+We implemented a bit‑permutation function that reorders the bits within a row according to the low‑10 value of the seed.
+This permutation uses a series of masked swaps and full‑register permutes to rearrange bits without scalar loops.
 We pre‑permuted the SE rows once per low‑10 value, reusing them for all seeds sharing that value, further reducing per‑seed work.

 These SIMD techniques allowed us to process 256 bits per instruction, making the mask intersection loop extremely fast.